Schools in Philanthropy Program

 The Program aims to inspire young people to use their enthusiasm, creativity and energy to begin a life-long commitment to giving, through activities that have a positive impact on the communities in which they live and will one day work.
 The Program also aims to facilitate school and student involvement with the Foundation, and build awareness about how it invests in solutions that strengthen communities across the Geelong Region.

-In 2019, the SIP Program will engage VCAL (Victorian Certificate of Applied Learning) students to help them appreciate the contribution made to society through philanthropy.
-Schools involved in 2019 are Bellarine Secondary College, Belmont High School, Christian College and Sacred Heart.
-The Foundation will invite secondary schools in the region to apply to be involved in the program in 2020.
+In 200, the SIP Program will continue to engage VCAL (Victorian Certificate of Applied Learning) students to help them appreciate the contribution made to society through philanthropy.
+Schools involved in 2020 are Oberon High School, Matthew Flinders Girls Secondary College, Surf Coast Secondary College, Clonard College and Sacred Heart.
+The Foundation will invite secondary schools in the region to apply to be involved in the program in 2021.

-With thanks to John Tabone and Julie Pavletich, who have volunteered their time to the Foundation, the 2019 program has been mapped to the VCAL curriculum and detailed teacher resources developed to support classroom learning.
+With thanks to John Tabone and Julie Pavletich, who have volunteered their time to the Foundation to map the program to the VCAL curriculum and develop the detailed teacher resources to support classroom learning.

 The Approach to Program Delivery